kesavaLokesh/Query.apex/doc/query-apex/src/pages/docs/Query/result.md

 ## toQueryString

-Get an executable SOQL string that can be used in `Dateabase.query()`.
+Get an executable SOQL string that can be used in `Database.query()`.

 #### public String toQueryString()